 Switching to takeout and delivery only

-Like mentioned earlier, restaurants can switch to takeout and delivery only by integrating with their POS system.
+As mentioned earlier, restaurants can switch to takeout and delivery only by integrating with their POS system.
 This way they will be able to receive feedback from customers and assess how satisfied they are and make the required adjustments accordingly.
 Restaurants can also make it easier for the customer, a trend that is on the rise.

-This trend is growing in popularity because people are expecting that as soon as they order online, they will be able to track their order in real-time and have it delivered at a specified location.
+This trend is growing in popularity because people are expecting that as soon as they order online, they will be able to track their order in real-time and have it delivered to a specified location.

 As seen in this example, there are many advantages and disadvantages to going with takeout and delivery only.
 It is a trend that needs more time before being fully assessed but it does offer opportunities for restaurants to reach out to wider customer bases while also growing as business ventures.